-Performance-related pay and appraisal processes have guided pay decisions in schools and academies for some time now.
-If done well, appraisals can be motivating, providing not just opportunities for reflection and evaluation, but also a spur for increased staff development that adds value to your workforce.
+When done well, support staff appraisals can be motivating.
+They provide not just opportunities for reflection and evaluation, but also a spur for increased staff development.
+They can add real value to your workforce.

-Yet the appraisal process in schools is often perceived by staff as being something that’s ‘done to them’, and tends to involve separate processes for those who are teachers and those providing administrative and site support.
+Yet the appraisal process in schools is often perceived by staff as being something that’s ‘done to them’.

-The appraisal process for teachers is perhaps a little more defined, guided as it is by teachers pay and conditions guidance, and more often than not measured against student outcomes.
+The appraisal process for teachers is perhaps a little more defined.
+It’s guided by teachers’ pay and conditions guidance, and more often than not measured against student outcomes.

 Conversely, measuring performance based on outcomes isn’t always as easy for the many and varied support roles found within education settings.
-Sadly, this can sometimes lead to an inadequate process, devaluing it in the eyes of said staff and leading them to see it as largely pointless.
+Sadly, this can sometimes lead to an inadequate process, which can devalue it in the eyes of staff and lead them to see it as largely pointless.

-At worst, appraisals for support staff can be actively demotivating and stressful, impacting negatively on their wellbeing and your staff turnover.
+At worst, appraisals for support staff can be actively demotivating and stressful, and can impact negatively on their wellbeing and your staff turnover.

-So how can they be made into a valuable and useful process, without generating extra admin?
+So how can support staff appraisals be made into a valuable and useful process, without generating extra admin?

 Validate the value

-The basic principles underpinning an appraisal process should remain consistent across teaching and support staff, but how this works in each setting can differ – and the biggest influencing factor for its success will be the involvement of senior management.
+The basic principles that underpin an appraisal process should remain consistent across teaching and support staff.
+However, the way this works in each setting can differ.
+The biggest influencing factor for its success will be the involvement of senior management.

 Let’s assume that your school’s appraisal system for teachers is embedded and working well.
 How should a similarly effective appraisal system for support staff work in practice?